Receiving Fulfilled Transfer Orders

 For example, an order includes two lines that have a cost of $40 for line one and $60 for line two.
 The landed cost is $200, so $80 applies to line one and $120 applies to line two.
 Later, if the cost on the transfer order fulfillment gets updated by inventory costing calculations, that cost is propagated to the item receipt.
 If inventory costing updates the cost of the items on the receipt to be $50 for line one and $50 for line two (instead of $40 and $60), the landed cost on the receipt is NOT updated to $100 for each line.
 It remains at $80 and $120.

-Departments and Classes
+Departments and Classes for Received Transfers

 The receipt form defaults to show the department and class values entered on the transfer order for the destination, unless the department or class is not available at the destination subsidiary.
 If a department or class is required on a transaction, then you must enter an available department or class on the receipt.

-Item Value and Currency Calculations
+Item Value and Currency for Received Transfers

 Upon receiving the item, the value of the transferred item used on the item receipt is based on the transfer price on the transfer order.